JasperAlexander/ai-utils/apps/ai-chat/README.md

 A Next.js app that allows users to chat with AI using the OpenAI API.
 Features:

+- Create and collaborate on projects.
+- Chat with files added to the same folder.
 - Add files to your messages.
-The plain text is extracted and added to the prompt following the OpenAI best practises on seperating instruction and context.
 - Receive messages in a stream.
 - View messages in markdown with code syntax highlighting.
 - Resend, edit, remove and copy messages.
 - Categorize and save chats (to a MongoDB database).
-- Create and collaborate on projects.

 ## Getting started